 Imagine a meat free lasagna that any carnivore would be happy to eat.
 Picture it with a creamy sauce that blends and oozes with a rich tomato and red wine braise.
 This gorgeous vegan lasagna will give you all of that and more.

-Not only is this lasagna free of meat, it is also dairy and egg free.
-Instead of the classic béchamel sauce of milk, flour and butter here cashews are used to create a luscious alternative.
-I promise you this lasagna could be served up to any skeptic and they would devour it without any recognition of its vegan status.
+Not only is this vegan lasagna free of meat, it is also dairy free.
+Instead of the classic béchamel sauce of milk, flour and butter, in this vegan béchamel cashews are used to create a luscious alternative.
+I promise you this vegan lasagna could be served up to any skeptic and they would devour it without any recognition of its vegan status.

 - 6 -8 people

 - 2 cloves garlic, roughly chopped